Abbey Mausoleum (Arlington County, Virginia): Vandalism, disinterments and demolition

 It is unclear when burials at the mausoleum ended.
-At least once source says 1942 and another "during World War II", but others say 1964 and 1974.
+At least one source says 1942 and another "during World War II", but others say 1964 and 1974.
 Many crypts had been purchased, but not all were in use.
 Some individuals had been disinterred and reburied elsewhere, while 105 crypts had been purchased but never used.
 In 1984, Tavenner suspected that many owners of unused crypts had been buried elsewhere due to the federal government's ban on new burials at Abbey Mausoleum.

 By 1976, the land around the mausoleum was so heavily covered with tall grass and dense brush that the mausoleum was partially obscured.
 Arlington County Police began patrolling the site in the late 1970s after several break-ins.
 But their patrols were infrequent and irregular, because police had to gain permission to access the Marine base.
 In 1984, Marine Corps guards began patrolling and maintaining the exterior grounds to reduce vandalism.